AmreetaSengupta/ADC-and-DMA-interface/README.md

 The code contains:

- • Implementation of 16-bit single ended mode ADC and configured it to enable DMA request.
+ • Implementation of 16-bit single ended mode ADC and its configuration to enable DMA request.

  • Configuration of the DMA to transfer the incoming samples to a double buffer for efficient reading and writing of data.